McCain's daughter slams White House aide's 'he's dying' comments

 “My father’s legacy is going to be talked about for hundreds and hundreds of years,” she said.
 “These people - nothing burgers.”

-Sadler’s comments were reported the same day that a guest on Fox Business Network suggested John McCain divulged critical information to the North Vietnamese after being tortured.
+Sadler’s comments were reported the same day that a guest on Fox Business Network, retired Air Force Lieutenant General Thomas McInerney, suggested McCain divulged critical information to the North Vietnamese after being tortured.

+A network spokesperson said McInerney would no longer be invited on the Fox Business Network or Fox News.

 Reporting by Justin Mitchell, Additional reporting by Steve Holland; Editing by Doina Chiacu and Dan Grebler